sheshbazzarr/simple_shell/README.md

-This is the second team project:
+This is the supposed group project but i worked alone

-simple_shelll
-collaborators Daniel and Dawit